gavinhickford/theograph/README.md

 I started with a theograph renderer created for display in a simple web page, and have updated it as a node.js application, using a mongodb database and using Jade for UI templating.

-To run this locaaly you'll need the following installed:
+To run this locally you'll need the following installed:

 1. Node.js - see the node website at http://nodejs.org/
 2. Express - this is a framework that takes Node from a barebones application and turns it into something that behaves